 Honey Do Beekeeping Checklist for September

-This is a great time to begin looking back at each or your inspections in the Healthy Hive Inspection™ Software to determine how well you have done during your beekeeping system.
-It will help you determine how much effort you need to put into making sure our colony survives the winter.
+This is a great time to begin looking back at each of your inspections in the Healthy Hive™ Management Software to determine how well your season is going.
+It will help you determine how much effort you need to put into making sure your colony survives the winter.

 - Observation: Bearding and fanning are normal behaviors by the doors.

-- Observation: Bees will be producing significant amounts of honey and he bars may become wider.
-Pay attention to this using the following guidelines and always note in the Healthy Hive Inspection™ Software.
+- Observation: Bees produce significant amounts of honey and the build the bars wider.
+Pay attention to this using the following guidelines and always record your data in the Healthy Hive™ Management Software

 - Mark connected bars with an X to remind yourself that they should be moved as if they are a single bar

 - If there are wide bars that are not attaching to the bars next to them, add spacer bars around them and note this in your Inspection Forms and Software